 Most children with medical conditions can participate in physical activities and extra-curricular sport.

 There should be sufficient flexibility for all children to follow in ways appropriate to their own abilities.
-Any restrictions on a child's ability to participate in PE should be recorded in their individual health care plan.
+Any restrictions on a child's ability to participate in PE should be recorded in their individual health care plan, if they have one.
 All adults should be aware of issues of privacy and dignity for children with particular needs.